JeffffffFu/PGR/README.md

 ```

-You can run the PGR directly with the following default parameters:
+You can run the PGR directly with the following default parameters on GCN model:

 ```bash
 python main.py --algorithm PGR --dataset cora --prune 0.5 --mu 0.0 --epochs_inner 1